 Upon victim’s request, make a reasonable attempt to inform victim of status and progression of case.

-The Victim’s Advocate office is available to victims and witnesses of crime in Horry County Monday through Friday from 8:00 am until 5:00 pm at the Horry County Police Department located at 2560 N. Main Street, Suite 7 Conway, SC or by telephone at 843-915-8348.
+The Victim’s Advocate office is available to victims and witnesses of crime in Horry County Monday through Friday from 8:00 am until 5:00 pm at every precinct or by telephone at 843-915-8348.

 Some frequently asked questions…

 Click on the Questions below to see the answers.